-The 2-hour exam will require students to write 4 answers of approximately 300 400 words each to 4 questions chosen from a total of 8-9 questions.
+The 2-hour exam will be given during class time in Week 13.
+The Exam will require students to write 4 answers of approximately 300 400 words each to 4 questions chosen from a total of 8-9 questions.
 The exam is closed-book; however, students will be able to make use of the notes on the reading questions which they submitted during the semester.

 SubmissionAssignments should be submitted electronically as .pdf via MyUni, by 5:00 p.m. on the specificied due date.